istuff360/php-ffmpeg-thumbnail-example/README.md

 This little example shows:

- - How you can generate thumbnails for videos using FFMPEG.
+ - How you can generate thumbnails from videos using FFMPEG.
- - Then rotate over the thumbnails on hover with Javascript.
+ - Then hover over the thumbnails to rotate with Javascript.

  Your need ffmpeg installed: